 - Understanding relationships between music, the other arts, and disciplines outside the arts.

 - Understanding music in relation to history and culture.

-Mr. Goulet follows a curriculum requiring students to answer essential questions upon which units are built.
+Mr. Flower follows a curriculum requiring students to answer essential questions upon which units are built.
 As students move from Kindergarten to 6th grade, they will be presented with questions such as: “When does sound become music?”
 “How is the recorder a musical instrument?” and “Where do composers get their ideas?”
 Throughout the year, students explore stories in music, dances, instruments, world music, folk tunes, our country’s music, compositional work, music history, and more.
 In class, students work both together and independently to move, sing, play instruments, listen, perform, and critically evaluate music.
 It has been said that, “no one can claim to be truly educated who lacks basic knowledge and skills in the arts.”
 (National Association for Music Education) The music curriculum provides students with the stepping-stones to becoming cultured, educated adults.

 Welcome to the Physical Education Program at Farmington River Elementary School!
 Physical Education is scheduled once a week for students K-6.
 Students also have a health class once a week.
 The goals of the physical education program include: